-The Maine Genealogical Society has an extremely active publishing program.
+The Maine Genealogical Society (MGS) has an extremely active publishing program.
 A membership newsletter is published quarterly, as is The Maine Genealogist, our scholarly journal.
-Both are are sent to members as soon as available.
-In addition the Society has a published a collection of more than 70 Special Publications over the last several years.
+Both are sent to members as soon as available.
+In addition, the Society has a published a collection of more than 80 Special Publications over the last several years.
 We are very proud of our publications program and believe them to be a significant contribution to the study of Maine genealogy and history.
 More information on our major series can be found below.

 The Maine Genealogist

-The Maine Genealogist is the quarterly scholarly journal of the MGS, with a particular focus on well-documented family studies or instuctional articles emphasizing problem-solving and research techniques.
-It is published in February, May, August and November each year.
+The Maine Genealogist is the quarterly scholarly journal of the MGS, with a particular focus on well-documented family studies or instructional articles emphasizing problem-solving and research techniques.
+It is published in February, May, August, and November each year.

 Back issues of The Maine Genealogist are available through our online store.
 For a listing of back issues available for purchase, click here.

 The goal of the Maine Families in 1790 series is to document all of the families living in Maine at the time of the 1790 census.
 The intent is to establish these families through accurate and well-documented summaries, providing a basis for further research.

 To date, eleven volumes have been published and these document nearly 2,900 families living in Maine in 1790.
 Not only has Maine Families in 1790 become one of the first sources to consult for Maine genealogical research, it has also allowed researchers to get in touch with the other persons working on the same families since the names of all submitters are published.
 Maine Families in 1790 is a project in which ALL Maine genealogists are encouraged are participate and share information.